-Chun Yu 俞淳 was born in China and grew up there.
+Chun Yu, Ph.D. 俞淳博士 was born in China and grew up there.
 After graduating from Peking University 北京大学 with a B.S. and a M.S. in chemistry, she came to the United States to pursue her career in science.
 She graduated with a Ph.D. in biomaterials from Rutgers University.
-She was a postdoctoral fellow at Harvard-MIT Health Science and Technology (HST), where she began writing poetry and stories.
+She was a postdoctoral fellow at Harvard-MIT Program in Health Science and Technology (HST), where she began writing poetry and stories.

-Chun Yu has been invited to speak around the country, including at Pacific Asia Museum, MIT, Yale University, China Institute, Yahoo, Stanford University, New York, San Francisco, and Boston Public Libraries, and many other institutes, schools, libraries, and bookstores.
+Chun Yu has been invited to speak around the country and the world, including at the Pacific Asia Museum, MIT, Yale University, China Institute, Yahoo, Stanford University, Asian Art Museum, Chinese Culture Center of San Francisco, New York, San Francisco, and Boston Public Libraries, and many other cultural and educational institutes.

 Chun Yu lives in the San Francisco Bay Area, California.